Kinetic mixing, custodial symmetry and a lower bound on the dark $Z^{\prime}$ mass: Introduction

 The kinetic mixing causes SM neutral particles to pick up a small coupling to the dark particles.
 Additional interactions are provided by the Higgs sector, since the dark Higgs fields can mix with the SM Higgs field to yield complementary Higgs portals to dark matter with small couplings.
 The specific effective interactions depend on the setup of the dark sector.
 In the simplest case of $G_{D}=U(1)_{D}$, we have dimension-four operators for kinetic mixing and Higgs mixing to be addressed below.

-In preparation for a more detailed phenomenological study of specific models for dark matter with conventional or unconventional space-time structures, we present here a simple and general result for the mass of the extra neutral physical boson to be denoted $Z^{\prime}$ in the following : {\it whenever the complete potential for the Higgs sector of the extended theory respects the custodial symmetry of the SM Higgs sector \cite{Weinberg:1975gm},\cite{Susskind:1978ms}, \cite{Sikivie:1980hm}, the mass of the extra physical boson is bounded from below by the value of the $\rho^{BSM}_{0}$ parameter extracted from the fit to electroweak precision data (EWPD)}.
+In preparation for a more detailed phenomenological study of specific models for dark matter with conventional or unconventional space-time structures, we present here a simple and general result for the mass of the extra neutral physical boson to be denoted $Z^{\prime}$ in the following : {\it whenever the complete potential for the Higgs sector of the extended theory respects the custodial symmetry of the SM Higgs sector \cite{Weinberg:1975gm},\cite{Susskind:1978ms}, \cite{Sikivie:1980hm}, in extensions of the standard model containing a $U(1)$ factor subgroup, the mass of the extra physical gauge boson is bounded from below by the value of the $\rho_{0}=M^{2}_{W}/\hat{c}^{2}_{Z}M^{2}_{Z}\hat{\rho}$ parameter extracted from the fit to electroweak precision data (EWPD)}.
 This result is obtained changing the focus from the parameters of the specific model to the consequences for the masses of the physical gauge bosons dictated by the symmetries of the theory in combination with results from the fit to EWPD.